klefstad-teaching/ICS-46-HW9/README.md

 # ICS 46: Homework 9

 Welcome to ICS 46 Homework 9!
-You will be implementing graphs.
+You will be implementing a word ladder and Dijkstras algorithm.

 **Links**
 - [Instructions](https://sites.google.com/view/ics-46-data-structures/homework-9)